What You Need To Know About MWBS

 Housing and Amenities:

 Trine University offers air-condition suites.
 Each suite has two or three bedrooms, a bathroom, and a living room.
 Laundry facilities are free and available in all residential buildings.
-Each building has a lobby with a microwave, refrigerator, and social areas.
+Each building has a lobby and social areas.
 Elevators are not available in our buildings.
 For our rooms, we will be assigned interior door keys at check-in from Trine staff.
 For our safety, residential building external doors will be locked overnight at midnight and unlocked in the early morning.
 Children are welcome to bring outdoor toys such as scooters, rip-sticks, etc. We ask parents to monitor their children for their safety and please do not leave outdoor toys in doorways and staircases.
 Housing requests are accommodated on a first-requested-first-served basis.

 The James University Center houses the cafeteria, a bookstore, and computer labs.
 Also available to the Bible School are the Ketner Sports Center and the Best Hall of Science where classes will be located.
 View Trine Campus Map